Sotheby's auctions hits target thanks to Italian art

-LONDON Sotheby's sold 39.5 million pounds worth of art at its evening auctions on Thursday, just hitting its target thanks to a strong Italian section that overshadowed a less impressive contemporary sale.
+LONDON Sotheby's sold 39.5 million pounds ($62.2 million) worth of art at its evening auctions on Thursday, just hitting its target thanks to a strong Italian section that overshadowed a less impressive contemporary sale.

 Although the results were mixed, with some star lots unsold, the auctioneer is likely to take comfort from a solid performance at a time when global economic turmoil threatens to put buyers off expensive art.